 - Finish: Brushed nickel, chrome, oil-rubbed bronze, or satin-black

-- Sophisticated and contemporary look
+- Sophisticated and contemporary glass shower door look

-- Glasses treated to prevent staining
+- Glass door is treated to prevent staining

 The door leaves a walk-in opening of between 22 and 26 inches.
 The ⅜-inch tempered glass door is finished with a ClearMax water- and stain-resistant coating.
 It’s important to note that this model doesn’t accommodate out-of-plumb adjustments and requires level walls.
 Therefore, professional installation is required.
 It’s 76 inches tall and can fit shower openings between 56 and 60 inches wide.